Horsley Hills: People

 Before coming into existence as a hill resort i.e. before the advent of W.D.Horsley, this area was home to the tribes of Yanadis and Chenchus.
 They rear Punganur breed of cows for livelihood.
 Today, there are different communities of people on the hills.
 Some of them run small hotels and others work as jeep drivers for tourists.

 William D. Horsley was born at Chengalpet on 8 September 1834 where his father John Horsley served in the Madras Civil Service from 1817-51.
 An older brother, Ralph, born in 1831 at Courtallam, was murdered at Bellary in 1856 where he was a Head Assistant Collector.
-William married Mary Pelly in April 1864 and died in 1899.